DevEarley/NXNGwSJSaWO/README.md

 NX - NG with Static JS and Windowed Observables

 This repo is the result of the collaborative effort between [Alex Earley](https://github.com/DevEarley),  [Doug Braxton](https://github.com/doug8679)  and  [Mehmet "Mezo" Osmancik](https://github.com/mzekiosmancik).
 Our goal was to design a FE solution that could be worked on by multiple teams using MFEs built with Angular and Git Submodules.
 "NXNGwSJSaWO" is a boilerplate NX project where each MFE is in it's own git submodule.
 Some submodules are required and are resolved on install.
 Others are optional and in their place the FE makes a request to some publicly hosted MFEs.

+## What are MFEs?
+Micro Front End or MFEs are web apps that are hosted and compiled separately from each other.
+There are two types of MFE: Remote or Host.
+A Host app bootstraps Remote MFEs together into a cohesive experience for the user.
 ## What is NX?

 From [NX Getting Started](https://nx.dev/getting-started/intro):